acend/argocd-basics-training/content/en/docs/additional/_index.md

 ---
-title: "9.
-Additional Concepts"
+title: "Additional Concepts"
-weight: 90
-sectionnumber: 9
+weight: 9
-onlyWhenNot: techlab centris
+onlyWhen: additional-concepts
 ---

 In this chapter you'll learn additional concepts of ArgoCD